MartinHolts/hobby-party-creator/README.md

 Schoolwork I created during my Web Application Developer training.
 The project is made with responsive design.

-You can see the project at martinholts.github.io/WebAppDev-Party-Creator/
+You can see the project [here](https://martinholts.github.io/WebAppDev-Party-Creator/).